 - Students will be encouraged to contact employers directly if they have any questions or concerns about their offers, including needing more time to make their decisions.

-The UC Berkeley Career Center defines an exploding offer as any offer which does not conform with the offer guidelines listed above.
-Students should not be pressured to accept offers “on the spot” or “early,” whether this is based upon a shorter timeframe for consideration overall and/or due to any special diminishing incentives attached, e.g., tiered or expiring bonuses, reduced options for location preferences, etc. The Career Center expects all employers to refrain from such practices when recruiting Cal students and alumni.
+The Berkeley Career Engagement defines an exploding offer as any offer which does not conform with the offer guidelines listed above.
+Students should not be pressured to accept offers “on the spot” or “early,” whether this is based upon a shorter timeframe for consideration overall and/or due to any special diminishing incentives attached, e.g., tiered or expiring bonuses, reduced options for location preferences, etc. Berkeley Career Engagement expects all employers to refrain from such practices when recruiting Cal students and alumni.

 Compensation and Fees